 Precision Metal Fabrication Since 1928

-Richards Sheet Metal’s Amada 358 VIPROS King II CNC Turret Punch machine can accommodate projects both large and small.
+Richards Sheet Metal’s Amada 358 VIPROS King II CNC Turret Punch Press machine can accommodate projects both large and small.
 In fact, we have found that some operations or parts are better suited for punching rather than laser cutting.

 Our punch has the following material-handling capabilities: